 Short-term Care Quality

-The final area we graded was short-term care, where this facility received a B+.
-This rounded out a very favorable profile.
-Very few nursing homes earned a B+ or better in each of our categories.
-Our short-term care ratings are critical for individuals seeking rehabilitation.
-Rehabilitation usually mandates additional highly-skilled nursing services.
-This means a wide range of nursing services, ranging from registered nurses to physical and occupational therapists, as well as other forms of therapy.
-One of this nursing home's strength is that it offers more hours of care from registered nurses to its residents.
-Lastly, we looked at the number of residents who were able to return to the community from this nursing home.
-We found that 0 percent of this nursing home's patients returned home.
+The fourth area we looked at was short-term care, where this nursing home was awarded a B+.
+This rounded out a very impressive report card.
+Only a select few facilities received a B+ or higher in in each area we assessed.
+Our short-term care scores are meaningful for people requiring rehabilitation.
+Rehabilitation generally utilizes additional skilled nursing.
+This includes a broad spectrum of nursing services, ranging from registered nurses to physical and respiratory therapists, as well as other forms of therapy.
+Fortunately, it looks like this facility has registered nurses on staff.
+Not every facility employs these skilled professionals.
+However, based on the information they provided, they do not appear to employ physical therapists.
+The final statistic we assessed in this area is the percentage of residents who were able to leave the facility and return home.
+We discovered that 0 percent of this nursing home's patients were able to return home.

 Rating Over Time